aleon1220/kiwiki/security/readme.md

 In cryptography, X.509 is a standard defining the format of public key certificates.

+## Convert from Private Key `.pk8` to .PEM
+`openssl pkcs8 -in $PRIV_KEY_NAME.pk8 -inform DER -nocrypt -out $NEW_PRIV_KEY_UNENCRYPTED.pem`

 **Certificate filename extensions**

 There are several commonly used filename extensions for X.509 certificates.
 Unfortunately, some of these extensions are also used for other data such as private keys.

-.pem – (Privacy-enhanced Electronic Mail) Base64 encoded DER certificate, enclosed between "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----"
+.pem – (Privacy-enhanced Electronic Mail) Base64 encoded DER certificate, enclosed between "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" <br>
 .cer, .crt, .der – usually in binary DER form, but Base64-encoded certificates are common too (see .pem above) .p7b, .p7c – PKCS#7 SignedData structure without data, just certificate(s) or CRL(s) .p12 – PKCS#12, may contain certificate(s) (public) and private keys (password protected)